Drew-v/atomic_notes_master/AOMPP - chapter 3 Concurrent correctness and progress properties.md

 ### reminders
 **mutual exclusion**: a process locks down a shared resource while performing some operation with it. introduces ***waiting***. it is a *safety property*.
 **freedom from deadlock:** if some thread attempts aquiring lock, then some thread will succeed aquiring it. if it cannot, then some thread must be executing an infinite # of critical sections. *deadlock freedom is a liveness property*.
-**freedom from starvation:** every thread that attempts too aquire the lock eventually succeeds. every call to lock() returns. the starvation freedom property is the weakest property of the three
+**freedom from starvation:** every thread that attempts too aquire the lock eventually succeeds. every call to lock() returns. the starvation freedom property is the strongest property of the three
 **correctness**: if a program correctly follows sequential behavior **safety**: guarantee that some bad thing does not happen **liveness**: progress guarantee
 **transient communication:** both parties participate at the same time.
 **persistent communication**: parties participate at different times.
 **deadlock-free:** if one threads attempts aquire lock, it eventually succeeds. if two attempt lock aquire, then eventually at least one succeeds. *liveness property*.
-**starvation-free:** stronger than deadlock freedom property, all threads attempting to access a critical section eventually make progress.  *liveness property*.
+**starvation-free:** stronger than deadlock freedom property, all threads attempting to access a critical section eventually succeed.  *liveness property*.
 **Amdahls Law:** the more processors added is dependant on proportion of work which can be paralellized. its given as: $S =\dfrac{1}{1-p+{\dfrac{p}{n}}}$, where S is given as the maximum speedup, achieved by n processors where p is the fraction of the job which can be parallelized
 ***thread***: a **state machine** whose state transitions are called ***events***.
 ***partial order*** & ***total order***: [[total order and partial order]]
 ***total method***: a method is total if it is defined for every object state, otherwise it is called a ***partial method***.
+***invariant***: description of an object state which remains unchanged when specified transformations are applied
+***representation invariant***: conditions concerning the state of an object, which are required to not be violated by method side effects/operations.

 ### Chapter 3: concurency, correctness
 **concurrent object behavior**: described with safety and liveness properties, referred to as correctness and progress. three correctness conditions examined: **Quiescent consistency, Sequential consistency and Linearizability.** Quiescent consistency trades weak concurrency constraints for high performance.
 Sequential consistency is stronger condition often useful for low level hardware systems.
 Linearizability is the strongest constraint which ensures a system's behavior can be mapped sequentially.